z-ng/Artificial-Intelligence/Sudoku_Puzzle/README.md

 # Sudoku Puzzle

 This repository holds several programs written to solve different sets of sudoku puzzles.
 The puzzles can be found in their corresponding txt files.
 Each of the programs solves a different set of sudoku puzzles with varying difficulty.
+It uses a BFS approach to solve the sudoku puzzle.

   9x9Fast.py is the most efficient program with the most optimizations, and is able to solve all puzzles within the 9x9larger.txt file
   9x9Old.py is the second most efficeint program, and is able to solve all the puzzles within the 9x9all.txt file